joshreep/captain-hook/README.md

 -   [`useLocalStorage`](./src/useLocalStorage/README.md) - A stateful hook that persists through page refresh.
 -   [`useMemoCompare`](./src/useMemoCompare/README.md) - A hook to memoize a value using a compare function.
 -   [`useMountedState`](./src/useMountedState/README.md) - An alternative to [`React.useState`](https://reactjs.org/docs/hooks-state.html) that only sets state if component is mounted.
+-   [`useScript`](./src/useScript/README.md) - A hook for dynamically adding a script to a page.
 -   [`useToggle`](./src/useToggle/README.md) - A hook for toggling a boolean state

 ## Contributing:

 This project uses `yarn` instead of `npm`.
 It also uses typescript for static type checking.

 ### Installing deps